About this position:

-- Must be reliable, organized, detail oriented, and collaborative, with the ability to organize and prioritize tasks/projects.
+- Must be reliable, detail oriented, and collaborative, with the ability to organize and prioritize tasks/projects.

-This is a full-time position for work in a laboratory environment.
+This is a full– time position for work in a laboratory environment.
 The position requires wearing personal protective equipment.
 Occasionally, may require lifting or moving equipment up to 20 pounds and may require standing for extended durations throughout the day.
 Upon request, reasonable accommodations will be offered to enable individuals with disabilities to perform essential functions.
 There is little to no travel required of this position, with the exception of required training and possible conference or event attendance.

 About Armata Pharmaceuticals, Inc.:

 Armata is a clinical-stage biotechnology company focused on the development of precisely targeted bacteriophage therapeutics for the treatment of antibiotic-resistant infections using its proprietary bacteriophage-based technology.
 Armata is developing and advancing a broad pipeline of natural and synthetic phage candidates, including clinical candidates for Pseudomonas aeruginosa, Staphylococcus aureus, and other pathogens.
-In addition, in collaboration with Merck, known as MSD outside of the United States and Canada, Armata is developing proprietary synthetic phage candidates to target an undisclosed infectious disease agent.
 Armata is committed to advancing phage with drug development expertise that spans bench to clinic including in-house phage specific GMP manufacturing.